 In September 2016, Nazanin was sentenced to five years in Tehran’s notorious Evin prison for ‘membership of an illegal group’.

-We were told that she could face an additional charge, which would extend her imprisonment even further.
+We were told that she could face additional charges, which would extend how long she would be in prison for.

 Nazanin’s physical and mental health is suffering.

 She suffers from severe arm, neck and back pain as a result of her prison conditions, and her hair is falling out.
 Nazanin’s husband has most recently said that she is worried about lumps on her breast.